-5.4 MARINE MAMMALS
+1.32 MARINE MAMMALS

-5.4.1 Dugong (Dugong dugon)
+5.1.9 Dugong (Dugong dugon)

 The Dugong (Dugong dugon) is the only strictly herbivorous marine mammal and is the only extant species in the Family Dugongidae.
 Its current distribution spans shallow waters of the Indian Ocean, Red Sea, Persian Gulf, Indo-Pacific region and northern Australia.
-In Australia, it is found primarily in coastal tropical waters (Figure 30) from the Queensland/New South Wales border in the east to Shark Bay on the Western Australian coast, and the Australian population is believed to include most of the world's Dugongs (Marsh and Lawler 2000).
-Cleveland Bay (in spite of proximity to and probability of potential anthropogenic impacts) has been noted as a regionally important area for Dugongs, due to its extensive seagrass beds.
+In Australia, it is found primarily in coastal tropical waters ( world's Dugongs (Marsh and Lawler 2000).
+Cleveland Bay has been noted as a regionally important area for Dugongs, due to its extensive seagrass beds.